Prince William of Gloucester: Death

 A licensed pilot and President of the British Light Aviation Centre, William owned several aircraft and competed in amateur air show races.
 On 28 August 1972, he was competing in the Goodyear International Air Trophy at Halfpenny Green near Wolverhampton.
-Vyrell Mitchell—a pilot with whom he had often raced—was listed as a passenger.
+Vyrell Mitchell – a pilot with whom he had often raced – was listed as a passenger.
 Shortly before the race started, the wind direction changed and a different take-off runway was brought into use.
 This required the race participants to turn left as soon as possible after take-off to establish themselves in the previously planned race circuit.
 Shortly after take-off and while at a very low altitude, the Piper Cherokee banked steeply into the left turn; the bank angle was so great that the pilot was unable to maintain height and the aircraft sank towards the ground until its port wing hit a tree, shearing off.
 The out-of-control plane flipped over and crashed into an earthen bank, bursting into flames.
 William and Mitchell were killed.
 The crash occurred in front of approximately 30,000 spectators.
 The fire took two hours to bring under control, and the two men were formally identified at the inquest the following day through dental records.

-His father, Prince Henry, was in such poor health at the time of his death that his mother hesitated whether to tell him.
+His father was in such poor health at the time of his death that his mother hesitated whether to tell him.
 She later admitted in her memoirs that she did not, but that he may have learned of their son's death from television coverage.

 William was buried in the Royal Burial Ground, Frogmore.
 The comprehensive school in Oundle, which he opened in 1971, was renamed Prince William School in his memory.
 His will was sealed in London after his death in 1972.
 His estate was valued at £416,001 (or £3.9 million in 2022 when adjusted for inflation).

 William was the heir apparent of his father's peerages, Duke of Gloucester, Earl of Ulster, and Baron Culloden.
-Upon his death, his younger brother Prince Richard of Gloucester became heir apparent, and succeeded to these peerages in 1974.
+Upon his death, his younger brother Prince Richard became heir apparent, and succeeded to these peerages in 1974.
 William was the first grandchild of King George V and Queen Mary to die.